BloomTech-Labs/labs9-stock-trainer/stockTrainerBackEnd/Readme.md

 ##### Authentication

-This is gonna require a JWT at some point but does not at present
+Utilizes a JWT to identify the user.

 ##### Parameters